Sparen/GO-Log/README.md

 _pokestops.html: visual representation of Pokéstops and Gyms in the JHU area.
-Note that it is not complete. all_loc.html: visual representation of spawn locations, as well listings for each spawn location all.html: all Pokémon in database dumped onto one map
+Note that it is not complete. all_loc.html: visual representation of spawn locations, as well listings for each spawn location all.html: all Pokémon in database dumped onto one map, with toggleable Pokémon settings

-All HTML files prefixed with a given Pokémon's name will have all encounters with that evolution chain, and are named after the base form.
-For example, tyrogue.html will house Tyrogue, Hitmonchan, Hitmonlee, and Hitmontop.

 All times are Eastern Standard Time.
 All locations are based off of Master.png and are in pixels.
 I do not plan to map anything larger than the area provided here.